mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 each metric will have a different score. in total the score will be 200.

 #### 4.5.1 Fuel
-The Fuel refers to the Cryptocurrency stacked in the tank.
+The Fuel refers to the Cryptocurrency stored in the tank.
 * if the tank has 100 tokens and the tank capacity is 100. then this miner Fuel score is 100%
 * if the tank has  0  tokens and the tank capacity is 100. then this miner Fuel score is 0%
 * if the tank has  200  tokens and the tank capacity is 100. then this miner Fuel score is still 100%